microsoft/OCR-Form-Tools/README.md

 When you create or open a project, the main tag editor window opens.
 The tag editor consists of three parts:

 * A preview pane that contains a scrollable list of forms from the source connection.
-* The main editor pane that allows you to apply tags.
+* The main editor pane that allows you to label text by applying tags.
 * The tags editor pane that allows users to modify, reorder, and delete tags.

 #### Identify text elements and tables